 Susan Raymond, Ph.D.

-Susan earned her B.A.
-Phi Beta Kappa from Macalester College and her M.A. and Ph.D. from The Johns Hopkins University School of Advanced International Studies in a joint program with the School of Hygiene and Public Health.
-She has worked on philanthropy and economic development throughout Africa, the Middle East and Eastern Europe, as well as in Russia and Asia.
+Susan earned her BA Phi Beta Kappa from Macalester College and her MA and Ph.D. from The Johns Hopkins University School of Advanced International Studies in a joint program with the School of Hygiene and Public Health.
+She has worked on philanthropy and economic development projects throughout Africa, the Middle East, and Eastern Europe, as well as in Russia and Asia.